valix93/CircularAnimatedImage/README.md

 ### Download Library
 ---------

-To make a circular animated image add CircularAnimatedImg in your layout XML and add CircularAnimatedImage library in your project, ownload the latest AAR from [JitPack][1] or you can also grab it via Gradle:
+To make a circular animated image add CircularAnimatedImg in your layout XML and add CircularAnimatedImage library in your project, download the latest AAR from [JitPack][1] or you can also grab it via Gradle:

 [![](https://jitpack.io/v/valix93/circularanimatedimage.svg)](https://jitpack.io/#valix93/circularanimatedimage)